gatsbyjs/gatsby/docs/docs/recipes/styling-css.md

 1. Run `npm install fontsource-open-sans` to download the necessary package files.

 2. Then within your app entry file or site component, import it in.
-In Gatsby, you could choose to import it into a layout template (`layout.js`), page component (`index.js`), or `gatsby-browser.js`.
+In Gatsby, it is recommended you import it via the layout template (`layout.js`), however, importing via page component (`index.js`), or `gatsby-browser.js` are viable alternatives.

 ```jsx:title=src/components/layout.js
 import "fontsource-open-sans" // Defaults to weight 400 with all styles included.
 import "fontsource-open-sans/500.css" // Weight 500 with all styles included.
 import "fontsource-open-sans/900-normal.css" // Select either normal or italic.
 ```

+**Note**: The range of supported weights and styles a font may support is shown in each package's README file.

 3. Once it's imported, you can reference the font name in a CSS stylesheet, CSS Module, or CSS-in-JS.